Rakestraw House

 Rakestraw House is a historic home located near Garrett in Keyser Township, DeKalb County, Indiana.
 It was built about 1915, and is a 1 1/2-story, Bungalow / American Craftsman style frame dwelling.
 It has a low pitched gable roof and large shed roofed dormer.
+In 1880, decades before the house was built, Amos Rakestraw used this property as farmland.
+The Rakestraw family owned the home until the 1950s.

 It was added to the National Register of Historic Places in 1983.